Skip to main content

 1. Settings > Privacy > Ads

-2. Enable "Opt out of Ads Personalization"
+2. Enable "Opt out of Ads Personalization."

 3. Reset "Advertising ID" periodically